 How are they created?

-We are using DistrictR to create community maps.
+We used DistrictR to create community maps.
 This software is free and accessible to all.
 Our team is here to help answer your questions and practice mapmaking with you.